How we work

 - Dealing with the dispute would seriously impair the effective operation of Ombudsman Services

 Our processes are designed to be high quality, proportionate and effective.
-Complaints are usually resolved within 10 to 12 weeks.
+Complaints are usually resolved within six to eight weeks.
 Using our service does not prevent you from seeking redress through the courts and the outcome may be different from that of a court.
 However, if you accept our decision and remedy, you are doing so in full and final settlement of the complaint.

 We ensure our services are widely accessible.
 We base our decisions on what is fair and reasonable.
 When we make a decision we take into account: